Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Look out!”

 With a whistle and a bang, fireworks shot through a narrow alleyway.
-Multicoloured streams of sparks twisted over the paving stones, and silk-robed Neopets let out shouts of panic as they dived away.
+Multicoloured streams of sparks twisted over the paving stones, and silk-robed Neopets gave panicked shouts as they dived away.

 The fireworks arced into the night sky, where they swelled into the fiery shapes of a Kazeriu, a Dandan, and a Pandaphant.
 The three phantasmal Petpets cavorted above paper lanterns and tile eaves, eliciting cries of awe from the streets below, before dancing to the roof of the Imperial Palace and fizzling out.
 A roar of cheers and applause erupted and then died as the crowd was swept into other festivities.